rust-lang/const-eval/const-generic-const-fn-bounds.md

 # Summary
 [summary]: #summary

-Allow `const impl`s for trait impls where all method impls are checked as const fn.
+Allow `impl const Trait` for trait impls where all method impls are checked as const fn.

 Make it legal to declare trait bounds on generic parameters of const functions and allow the body of the const fn to call methods on the generic parameters that have a `const` modifier